technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 * I'm using jsoncpp to parse JSON.
 It's working OK.
 It's Public Domain, which I require, and it's reasonable C++.
-I tweaked it slightly to remove exceptions and to allow a trailing comma after the last element in an object.
-TODO: same fix for arrays.
+I tweaked it slightly to remove exceptions and to allow a trailing comma after the last element in an object or array.
 TODO: the source code is bigger than necessary; I have to fight the urge not to delete the optional custom allocators and containers and whatnot.

 * TODO: need a way to handle generated code.
-Can probably do this with a "command" target that runs a program/script and declares its inputs and outputs.
+My plan is to put a very simple template-based generator in dumbuild for basic needs.
+For more complex things I will probably add a "command" target that runs an external program/script and declares its inputs and outputs.

 * TODO: need to parallelize building of independent targets.

 * TODO: need a way to implement GNU-style "configure" functionality.
   The key motivation here is to make it usable on Windows.

-* The .exe is currently TOO BIG (> 250K)!
-And takes TOO LONG to compile (> 30 seconds)!
-I think the main culprit is STL.
-I'm tempted to replace STL with tu-testbed base containers, which compile relatively small & fast, and should provide everything necessary.

 * TODO: '#:' syntax for inhibiting dep_libs path prepend is hacky